mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/networking/index.md

 ## In-cluster BGP Route Reflectors

-Calico advertises routes using BGP Protocol with the full node-to-node mesh configured by default.
+Calico advertises routes using BGP Protocol with a full node-to-node mesh configured by default.
 That means all nodes connect to each other which becomes a problem on big clusters.
 Konvoy has support for in-cluster BGP Route Reflectors.
 Route Reflectors are essential on clusters with more than 200 nodes.